ChargePi/ChargePi-docs/docs/go-client/configuration.md

 ---
-sidebar_position: 2
+sidebar_position: 1
 ---

 # Configuration

 ## Configuring connectivity and basic information of the Charging Point

-Settings can be found in the _settings.json_ and feature basic Charge Point information such as:
+Settings can be found in the _settings_ file and feature basic Charge Point information such as:

 - vendor and model,
 - unique registered charging point ID, server URI and logging server IP,